+9779851068290 sales@nepalhiking.com

 How to get Dakshinkali Temple

-The route to reach Dakshinkali Temple takes around an hour.
-For hassle- free trip, Taxi/ Car is highly recommended.
-However, if you want budget-friendly option, local buses from RNAC is also easily accessible.
+The route to Dakshinkali Temple takes around an hour.
+For a hassle-free trip, a Taxi or car is highly recommended.
+However, if you want a budget-friendly option, local buses from the RNAC bus stop are also easily accessible.

 Remember:

-• Like any other temples, leave your shoes outside.
+• Like any other temple, leave your shoes outside.

-• Visitors are not allowed to take photograph of sacred rituals inside the temple.
+• Visitors are not allowed to take photographs of sacred rituals inside the temple.

 Green scenic route that you'll be blessed with on the way to Dashinkali.